-Halo Infinite's multiplayer is finally here!
-Given the franchise's roots in competitive PvP action, many are wondering whether Skill-Based Matchmaking (SBMM) has returned in the latest instalment.
+Halo Infinite's multiplayer is a real treat, and we've been thoroughly enjoying it thus far.
+Given Halo's roots in competitive PvP action, many are wondering whether Skill-Based Matchmaking (SBMM) has returned in the latest instalment.

 SBMM pits players of similar stature and performance against each other.
 Various games like Warzone and Apex Legends are implementing this feature, so it's only right for Halo fans to question Infinite's inclusion.